-Recommended: That the Board approve the assignment of the ground lease between the Board of Regents and The University Financing Foundation, Inc. ("TUFF") dated June 1, 2000 for approximately 13.768 acres of real property, known as University Village, on the campus of Savannah State University ("SSU") to SSU Foundation Real Estate Ventures, LLC (the "LLC").
+Approved: The Board approved the assignment of the ground lease between the Board of Regents and The University Financing Foundation, Inc. ("TUFF") dated June 1, 2000 for approximately 13.768 acres of real property, known as University Village, on the campus of Savannah State University ("SSU") to SSU Foundation Real Estate Ventures, LLC (the "LLC").

-Recommended further: That the Board authorize the execution of an amended and restated ground lease between the Board of Regents, Lessor, and, the LLC, Lessee, for the above-referenced approximately 13.768 acres of real property on the campus of SSU for a period ending December 31, 2033, with the option to renew for up to an additional 5 years, should there be debt outstanding at the end of the original ground lease term, for the purpose of providing student housing containing 660 student housing beds.
+The Board authorized the execution of an amended and restated ground lease between the Board of Regents, Lessor, and, the LLC, Lessee, for the above-referenced approximately 13.768 acres of real property on the campus of SSU for a period ending December 31, 2033, with the option to renew for up to an additional 5 years, should there be debt outstanding at the end of the original ground lease term, for the purpose of providing student housing containing 660 student housing beds.

-Recommended further: That the Board authorize the execution of the rental agreement between the LLC, Landlord, and the Board of Regents, Tenant, for 660 student housing beds known as University Village commencing no earlier than August 8, 2007 and ending the following June 30 at a rent not to exceed \$151,000 per month (\$1,812,000 per year annualized) with options to renew on a year-to-year basis for up to 25 consecutive one-year periods (the last option period ending no later than December 31, 2033) with rent increasing no more than 3% for each option period exercised.
+The Board authorized the execution of the rental agreement between the LLC, Landlord, and the Board of Regents, Tenant, for 660 student housing beds known as University Village commencing no earlier than August 8, 2007 and ending the following June 30 at a rent not to exceed \$151,000 per month (\$1,812,000 per year annualized) with options to renew on a year-to-year basis for up to 25 consecutive one-year periods (the last option period ending no later than December 31, 2033) with rent increasing no more than 3% for each option period exercised.

-Recommended further: That the Board authorize the execution of the rental agreement between the LLC, Landlord, and the Board of Regents, Tenant, for 742 student housing beds at 4750 Laroche Avenue commencing no earlier than August 8, 2007 and ending December 31, 2008, at no rent with the option to renew for the period January 1, 2009 through June 30, 2009 at a rent not to exceed \$151,000 per month (\$1,812,000 per year annualized) with further options to renew on a year-to-year basis for up to 25 consecutive one-year periods (the last option period ending no later December 31, 2033) with rent increasing no more than 3% for each option period exercised.
+The Board authorized the execution of the rental agreement between the LLC, Landlord, and the Board of Regents, Tenant, for 742 student housing beds at 4750 Laroche Avenue commencing no earlier than August 8, 2007 and ending December 31, 2008, at no rent with the option to renew for the period January 1, 2009 through June 30, 2009 at a rent not to exceed \$151,000 per month (\$1,812,000 per year annualized) with further options to renew on a year-to-year basis for up to 25 consecutive one-year periods (the last option period ending no later December 31, 2033) with rent increasing no more than 3% for each option period exercised.

-Recommended further: That the authorization to execute these rental agreements be delegated to the Vice Chancellor for Facilities.
+Authorization to execute these rental agreements was delegated to the Vice Chancellor for Facilities.

-Recommended further: That the terms of these agreements be subject to review and legal approval of the Office of the Attorney General.
+The terms of these agreements are subject to review and legal approval of the Office of the Attorney General.